decentraland/documentation/content/creator/sdk7/getting-started/using-the-cli.md

 ---

-To build scenes for Decentraland you an either use
+To create, preview, deploy and deal with a Decentraland scene you can either use

 - The Decentraland Editor
-- The CLI: @dcl/sdk-commands global library
+- The command line

-Both tools allow you to compile and preview your scene in an "off-chain" development environment.
-After testing your scene locally, you can upload your content to the content server, linking it with your LAND.

-Although the Editor is easier to use, the CLI allows you more flexibility, and can be easily used in automated processes.
+Although the Editor is easier to use, using the command line allows you more flexibility, and can be easily used in automated processes.

 {{< hint warning >}}
-**📔 Note**:  The Editor uses the CLI behind the scenes.
+**📔 Note**:  The Editor runs the same command-line operations behind the curtains.
 {{< /hint >}}